Skip to main content

 .recognize()

-yield this.captcha.recognize(preset, image, type, overrides) - loading a captcha for recognition
+yield this.captcha.recognize(preset, image, type, overrides) - upload a captcha for recognition

 • image - binary image data for recognition

-• preset - specifies the preset for Util::AntiGateUtil::AntiGate
+• preset - indicates a preset for Util::AntiGateUtil::AntiGate

 The result will be a hash with fields: